goshiphq/goship-cms/content/blog/how-to-choose-the-right-ltl-carriers.md

 ### Freight liability

 Every freight carrier ensures a certain amount of freight liability.
 In most cases, this liability won’t cover the declared value of your cargo in case of damage.
 That’s why shipping companies recommend obtaining full-coverage [freight insurance](https://www.goship.com/blog/what-is-freight-insurance/).
 Knowing the amount of liability is important for your shipment’s safety.
+If your freight gets damaged due to various external reasons, you won't have to spend your costs.

 ### Customer service

 Essentially, you expect to receive [good service](https://www.goship.com/blog/how-to-improve-your-customers-experience-through-shipping/).
 Double-check whether your carrier provides updates, delivers on time, notifies customers in case of any issues, etc. Learning this in advance would save you time, costs, and patience.
+Besides, many buyers address customer services to get consulted on numerous questions.
+Make sure you can provide the best customer experience and meet your audience's needs.

 ### Additional services